 Rocky Mountain Front

-For many Montanans, Augusta is the gateway to the rugged back country of the immense Bob Marshall Wilderness.
+For many Montanans, Augusta is the gateway to the rugged backcountry of the immense Bob Marshall Wilderness.
 The Bob Marshall is the fifth largest wilderness area in the US.
-The Bob Marshall Wilderness Complex, made up of the Great Bear, Bob Marshall and Scapegoat Wildernesses, provides 1.5 million acres of the most completely reserved mountain ecosystems.
+The Bob Marshall Wilderness Complex made up of the Great Bear, Bob Marshall, and Scapegoat Wildernesses provides 1.5 million acres of the most completely preserved mountain ecosystems.
 The rugged peaks, alpine lakes, and grassy meadows allow hiking, camping, fishing, and hunting.
 For the locals, Augusta is known as the "Last Original Cow Town in the West."
 Its western flair feels nostalgic reminiscent of when Lewis and Clark traveled through this area and camped for several nights in early 1806.
 It also lies on the shortest route from Yellowstone National Park to Glacier National Park.

 Glacier National Park